 Congratulations, you’ve got your full licence!
-Enjoy your new freedom but remember that passing your driving test doesn’t mean you know everything: it’s the first step in learning to be a skilled driver.
-You’ll keep learning as long as you’re driving.
+Enjoy your new freedom but remember that passing your motorbike test doesn’t mean you know everything: it’s the first step in learning to be a skilled rider.
+You’ll keep learning as long as you’re riding.

 Now that you’re on the road on your own, be careful you don’t slip into bad habits.
-The way you’ve been taught to drive is the safest way to drive.
+The way you’ve been taught to ride is the safest way to ride.

-Although you’ll have learned about driving on a motorway, as a learner driver you won’t have been able to try motorway driving for real.
-Use the Driver Knowledge Centre to find out more about motorway driving, You could also ask your instructor for a motorway driving lesson so you can get some experience before driving on a motorway on your own.
+Although you’ll have learned about riding on a motorway, as a learner rider you won’t have been able to try riding on a motorway for real.
+Use the Motorcyclist Knowledge Centre to find out more about motorway riding.
+You can also ask your trainer for a motorway riding lesson so you can get some experience before riding on a motorway on your own.

-You’re also likely to find yourself driving in weather conditions that you haven’t driven in before.
-Take care when driving in conditions you're not familiar with.
+You’re also likely to find yourself riding in weather conditions that you haven’t riden in before.
+Take extra care when riding in unfamiliar conditions.

-When you’ve got your full licence, there are advanced driving skills you can start to learn.
-As well as making you safer as a driver, doing extra training can give you discounts on car insurance.
+When you’ve got your full licence, there are advanced riding skills you can start to learn.
+As well as making you safer as a rider, doing extra training can give you discounts on motorbike insurance.
 See the Further training page for more information.

-If you get six or more penalty points on your licence within two years of passing your practical test, you’ll lose your licence and you’ll have to reapply for your provisional licence.
-You’ll be a learner driver again and you’ll have to retake your theory and practical tests.
-Find out more about the new drivers rules at GOV.UK.
+If you had a provisional licence before you passed your practical tests and you get six or more penalty points on your licence within two years of passing your practical tests, you’ll lose your licence and you’ll have to reapply for your provisional licence.
+You’ll have to ride as a learner again and you’ll have to retake your theory and practical tests.
+Find out more about new driver rules at GOV.UK.

-Penalty points can be given for all sorts of driving-related offences, such as speeding or driving dangerously.
+Penalty points can be given for all sorts of riding-related offences, such as speeding or riding dangerously.